smontariol/smontariol.github.io/_pages/cv.md

 Teaching
 ======
-2021 - 2022:
+* 2021 - 2022:
-* National School for Statistics and Information Analysis, M2-level, 24 hours of lab sessions for the Text Mining and web scrapping class.
+  * National School for Statistics and Information Analysis, Level: M2, 24 hours of lab sessions for the Text Mining and web scrapping class.
-* Dauphine-PSL University and École Polytechnique: Organisation of the Data science challenge on stock price prediction using textual data, M2-level.
+  * Dauphine-PSL University and École Polytechnique: Organisation of the Data science challenge on stock price prediction using textual data, Level: M2.
 24h of lectures + lab sessions.

-2020 - 2021:
+* 2020 - 2021:
-* Machine Learning and AI for Economics and Finance Summer school, Université Paris Dauphine. level: M2 & PhD, course: Advanced NLP for Finance, hours: 3
+  * Machine Learning and AI for Economics and Finance Summer school, Université Paris Dauphine.
+Level: M2 & PhD, course: Advanced NLP for Finance.
+3 hours of lecture.

 Software skills